Overview

 • Medications for diabetes (Antidiabetes drugs) interacts with CORN SILK

-Corn silk might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking corn silk along with diabetes medications might cause your blood sugar to go too low.
+Corn silk might lower blood sugar levels.
+Taking corn silk along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 • Medications for high blood pressure (Antihypertensive drugs) interacts with CORN SILK

-Large amounts of corn silk seem to decrease blood pressure.
-Taking corn silk along with medications for high blood pressure might cause your blood pressure to go too low.
+Corn silk might lower blood pressure.
+Taking corn silk along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

 • Medications for inflammation (Corticosteroids) interacts with CORN SILK